Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, John Lucier pulls his brother from a fire.
+In this story, Karl Schreiner stops dogs from attacking a boy.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “How might the accident have been prevented?”
+For example, “How do you think Karl felt when the dogs turned on him?
+How would you feel in his place?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “What is the best gift you’ve ever received?
-Write a thank-you letter to the person who gave you this gift.
-Make sure you tell the person why this was the best gift you’ve ever received.”
+For example, “Write a dialogue between a pit bull owner and a parent who wants the dog removed from the neighborhood.
+What would the two say to each other?
+What reasons and emotional arguments would they use?”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8